Oliver-Liou/phantom_mask/response.md

     DB_USERNAME=<your database username>
     DB_PASSWORD=<your database password>
     ```
-5. Move to root in project.
-6. Input cmd `composer install` to init laravel.
 7. Input cmd `php artisan migrate` to create database and input json data.
 8. Input cmd `php artisan key:generate` to update `.env` APP_KEY.
 9. If not have server, input cmd `php artisan serve` to simulate sever.